Cheick Diabaté (footballer, born 1988): Nancy (loan)

 Diabaté returned to Bordeaux on 1 July 2009.
-On 20 July, he was loaned out again, this time to fellow Ligue 1 club AS Nancy.
+On 20 July, he was loaned out again, this time to fellow Ligue 1 club Nancy.
 The striker spent most of the season playing for the reserve team, playing only three matches (two matches in Ligue 1 and one match in the Coupe de la Ligue) for the first team.

 Return to Bordeaux

 Diabaté scored two goals in the final of the 2013 Coupe de France to help Bordeaux defeat Evian TG 3–2.

 Diabaté had an excellent 2013–14 Ligue 1 season with Bordeaux, registering 12 goals in 25 Ligue 1 matches and scoring in a 1–1 away draw against Toulouse FC, one goal in each of the two rounds of matches against FC Lorient, and a second-half brace in a 4–1 home win against FC Sochaux-Montbéliard.

 Osmanlıspor

 On 27 May 2016, Diabaté joined Osmanlıspor on a three-year contract.
 Having returned from his loan to Metz in the summer, it was reported in mid-August 2017 that he had agreed to the termination of his contract.